-Herbs or Supplements that Interact:
+Herbs or Supplements that Interact with Prednisone:

 I also wanted to give you a little bonus here that I didn’t mention.
 So did you know that food is medicine?
 That means herbs are medicine and vitamins are medicine.
 All of those things you put in your mouth that affect your health, they are medicine.

 So we need to be careful, too, with herbs and things like that, which we take along with prednisone.

 St. John’s Wort + Prednisone Drug Interaction

 One of the things we need to be careful with is St. John’s wort.
 I could see somebody feeling depressed after taking prednisone and taking St. John’s wort to cope.
 And that would be a terrible idea!